Revisiting critical orbits of test particles traveling in a black hole background

 \section{Neutral particles traveling in a Schwarzschild space-time}

-In this section, we consider the motion of neutral particles in a Schwarzschild black hole.
-In this case, parameters $a=Q=e=0$.
-The equations (\ref{eom1}) - (\ref{R}) of motion reduce to
+In this section, we consider the motion of neutral particles around a Schwarzschild black hole.
+In this case, the parameters satisfy $a=Q=e=0$.
+The equations of motion (\ref{eom1}) - (\ref{R}) reduce to

-where $L^2=D+L_z^2$ is the angular momentum.
-In spherically symmetric spacetimes, the Carter constant $D$ reduces to the constant angular momentum $L^2$, which can be further expressed as
+where $L^2=D+L_z^2$ denotes the squared angular momentum.
+In spherically symmetric spacetimes, the Carter constant $D$ is related to the conserved angular momentum $L^2$, which can be further expressed as

 where $d\Omega^2=d\theta^2+\sin^2\theta d\varphi^2$.
-When the square of the angular momentum $L^2$ is constant, namely $d\Omega^2=$ constant, it implies that the geodesics in this spacetime are confined to a single plane.
-This conclusion also holds for other spherically symmetric spacetimes.
-To simplify calculations, we can restrict our discussion to orbital motion in the equatorial plane $\theta = \frac{\pi}{2}$.
+When the square of the angular momentum $L^2$ is constant, it follows that the geodesics in this spacetime are confined to a single plane.
+This conclusion also holds for any spherically symmetric spacetime.
+To simplify the calculations, we restrict our discussion to orbital motion in the equatorial plane, $\theta = \frac{\pi}{2}$.
 Orbits in other planes can be obtained by appropriately rotating the equatorial plane.
-In the equatorial case, $\Dot{\theta}=0, L=L_z$.
-We are not concerned with the solution for time $t$, and the orbital equations (\ref{Seom1}) - (\ref{SR}) further reduce to
+In the equatorial case, there are $\Dot{\theta}=0$ and $L=L_z$.
+We are not concerned with the solution for the time coordinate $t$, and the orbital equations (\ref{Seom1}) - (\ref{SR}) further reduce to

-Since the condition $\left( \frac{dr}{d\varphi} \right)^2 \geq 0$ must hold, particles coming from infinity must have $E \geq m$.
-The case $E = m$ merely represents particles falling freely from rest and is not considered a critical orbit.
-Therefore, we restrict our analysis to the case $E > m$.
-By defining $u = 1/r$, Eq. (\ref{Seq1}) can be reformulated as
+Since the condition $\left( \frac{dr}{d\varphi} \right)^2 \geq 0$ must hold, particles arriving from infinity must satisfy $E \geq m$.
+The case $E = m$ corresonds to particles falling freely from rest and is not a critical orbit.
+Therefore, we restrict our analysis to $E > m$.
+Defining $u = 1/r$, Eq. (\ref{Seq1}) can be rewritten as